ryan-thomas32/megr2157-portfolio/docs/assignments/A04/index.md

 ##### Free Body Diagram and Calculations
 The image link below shows my process of calculations for finding all the values and unknowns for feature 1 I first wrote all of my equations out symbolically before plugging in any numbers.
-My work on paper was somewhat disorganized, which I can improve in the future, and then I completed it with the numerical calculations.
+My work on the paper was somewhat disorganized, which I can improve in the future, and I then completed it with the numerical calculations.
 <img width="2444" height="3264" alt="CamScanner 9-17-26 03 16n" src="https://github.com/user-attachments/assets/114d9425-f240-414a-9710-afd3de0b4e4a" />